One Son: Casting and filming

 "One Son" would be the last episode of the series to feature Owens' character, Jeffrey Spender, until the ninth season entry "William".
 Owens learned that he would be killed off when Carter told him, "You're going to go out a hero, of sorts".
 Owens was slightly disappointed, as he had just been introduced during the conclusion of the previous season.
 Davis was upset that Owens was leaving the series, and reportedly told Owens during their last scene together, "I don't want to shoot you!
 I enjoy working with you!"
 Owens, however, jokingly noted that Davis had no problems slapping him when the script called for it.
 In the episode, Laurie Holden, who played Marita Covarrubias, returns.
 Spotnitz crafted the sequence in which she confronts Mulder to be a way of "taking away [her] beauty and making her [look] as horrifying as possible".
 To accomplish this, she was given "terrible-looking" contact lenses and her hair was disheveled.

 While the first five seasons of the series were mainly filmed in Vancouver, British Columbia, production of the show's sixth season was based in Los Angeles, California.
 The scenes taking place in the hangar were filmed at the Marine Corps Air Station Tustin in Tustin, California.
 The hangar—constructed in 1942 in support of the United States Navy coastal patrol efforts during World War II—is one of the largest all-wooden hangars in the United States.
 Bill Roe, director of photography, and Rob Bowman were tasked with lighting the entire structure for the episode's teaser and climax, a job that Spotnitz later called "amazing".
 Because the series' move to Los Angeles had caused production costs to rise, the show was forced to cut down on its "astonishing production values".
 However, Spotnitz highlighted the use of the hangar as "was a way to try and create that cinematic scale and still keep [the show] affordable".
 Initially, the production staff had hoped to show the alien rebels incinerating the Syndicate on screen.
-However, because they were filming in an all-wooden hangar, the use of fire was never considered.
+However, because they were filming in an all-wooden hangar, the use of fire was not an option.